Adam Hughes: 2020s

-In May 2022, Hughes and his wife and manager, Allison Sohn stated during an online panel discussion that he was no longer producing comics art full time, as he was now doing character design and concept art for Marvel Studios Animation, for which Hughes was learing to use different graphics software.
-However, although his contract permitted him to keep the original artwork he produced, the non-disclosure agreement that he signed as part of the contract meant that he cannot not publicly share the work he produced when the projects are still in production, and that even though he is able to keep the original art he produces, his contract prohibits him from selling it.
+In May 2022, Hughes and his wife and manager, Allison Sohn stated during an online panel discussion that he was no longer producing comics art full time, as he was now doing character design and concept art for Marvel Studios Animation, for which Hughes was learning to use different graphics software.
+The non-disclosure agreement that he signed as part of the contract meant that he cannot not publicly share the work he produced when the projects are still in production, and that even though he is able to keep the original art he produces, his contract prohibits him from selling it.

-In January 2023 it was reported that Hughes would be drawing an eight-page Rocketeer story written by Danny Bilson and Paul De Meo, which would appear as one the stories in a one-shot anthology, The Rocketeer, to be published by IDW Publishing.
-Hughes had been approached for the project by filmmakers Kelvin Mao and Robert Windom, who had discovered during production of their documentary, Dave Stevens: Drawn to Perfection, which focused on the creator of the Rocketeer, Dave Stevens, that Bilson and the late De Meo, who wrote the screenplay to the 1991 feature film adaptation The Rocketeer, had written an unpublished Rocketeer comics story guest-starring real-life aviation pioneer Amelia Earhart.
+In January 2023, it was reported that Hughes would be drawing an eight-page Rocketeer story written by Danny Bilson and Paul De Meo.
+The story would appear as one of the stories in a one-shot anthology, The Rocketeer, to be published by IDW Publishing.
+Hughes had been approached for the project by filmmakers Kelvin Mao and Robert Windom, who had discovered during production of their documentary, Dave Stevens: Drawn to Perfection, which focused on the creator of that character's creator, Dave Stevens, that Bilson and the late De Meo, who wrote the screenplay to the 1991 feature film adaptation The Rocketeer, had written an unpublished Rocketeer comics story guest-starring real-life aviation pioneer Amelia Earhart.

 Influences and approach

 Hughes' artistic influences include comics artists such as Dave Stevens, Steve Rude, Mike Mignola and Kevin Nowlan, classic American illustrators such as Norman Rockwell, Maxfield Parrish, Drew Struzan and Dean Cornwell and notable pin-up artists like Alberto Vargas and George Petty.
 Hughes also keeps collections of works by Alphonse Mucha near his drawing table.

-According to Hughes, he does not illustrate comics interiors on a regular basis because creating artwork whose quality satisfies him takes too much time for him to produce it on a regular monthly schedule, and that while he is capable of working faster, he is typically dissatisfied with the results when he does so.
-As an example, he points to the 1996 miniseries he wrote and illustrated, Gen¹³: Ordinary Heroes, which took him ten months to complete."Adam Hughes Sketching 3".
+According to Hughes, he does not illustrate comics interiors on a regular basis because creating artwork whose quality satisfies him takes too much time for him to produce it on a regular monthly schedule; f while he is capable of working faster, he is typically dissatisfied with the results when he does so.
+As an example, he points to the 1996 miniseries he wrote and illustrated, Gen13: Ordinary Heroes, which took him ten months to complete."Adam Hughes Sketching 3".
 YouTube.
 August 21, 2010.
 Retrieved September 10, 2010.
 He elaborated on this in a 2004 interview, explaining:

 Hughes varies his style between projects, sometimes exhibiting a "cartoony" look in his drawings, and at other times employing reference to achieve a photorealistic work in his art, as in his work for Playboy magazine, in order to produce more varied works for his portfolio, should his prospects in the comic book industry ever fade.
-When given the freedom to illustrate what he wants for a cover, Hughes prefers not to depict action scenes, which he feels is his weak point, but the "pregnant" moments immediately before a climactic moment.
+When given the freedom to illustrate what he wants for a cover, Hughes prefers not to depict action scenes, which he feels are his weak point, but the "pregnant" moments immediately before a climactic moment.